whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2024-fall/05-jumpsuit-patterns/05-01-shirt-and-pants-to-jumpsuit-pattern-assignment.md

 #### Finalize the Jumpsuit Block

-- **Smooth Seams**: Ensure all seams transition smoothly and are free of sharp angles.
+- Ensure all seams transition smoothly and are free of sharp angles.
-- **Mark Key Points**: Indicate notches, grainlines, and match points on your pattern.
+- In can be a good idea to indicate notches, grainlines, to more easily match points on your pattern when sewing.
-- **Adjust Lengths**: Verify that inseams and outseams match on both front and back pieces.
+- Verify that inseams and outseams match on both front and back pieces.

 **Label Pattern Pieces**: